alixedi/land/apps/car.md

     image: ../assets/uploads/12.9in-01.8.jpg
   - title: "Instantly search questions about a certain word "
     description: >-
-      No more frantacally looking through all the questions  trying to find questions about a certain word or phrase.
+      No more frantically looking through all the questions trying to find questions about a certain word or phrase.

-      Using Search feature in Driving Theory Untangled app, you can type a word and you will get a list of questions relevant to that term
+      Using the Search feature in Driving Theory Untangled app, you can type a word and you will get a list of questions relevant to that term
     image: ../assets/uploads/12.9in-01.6-7-.jpg
   - description: |-
       * ✓ Unlimited timed mock tests